Rat poison active ingredient breakdown

 As you can see, there are quite a lot of things to consider.
 With the quality question, in particular, there is a lot of research that needs to be done.
 Unfortunately, said research can be challenging and time-consuming.
 What’s more, it often takes reading consumer reviews and industry professional reviews in great numbers.
 The problem with consumer reviews is that they are often subjective, ill-informed, lack context, emotionally-based, inconclusive and often even ill-intentioned.
 Industry professional reviews, on the other hand, while more informative, are often biased and deceptive.
 Still, reading large enough numbers of both types is likely to give you a relatively clear picture on which product is the best one for you and your situation.

-If you need additional guidance on which product to choose, you can also consider the brand of the rodenticides you are wondering about.
+If you need additional guidance on how to get rid of rats and which product to choose, you can also consider the brand of the rodenticides you are wondering about.
 Branding isn’t a perfect criterion or judging rat poison but it can serve as a relatively good guide.
 Here are some of the rat poison brands we would recommend: Tomcat, Motomco, Havoc, JT Eaton, Farnam, Just One Bite, and others.

 What further complicates the problem is that as the poisons start working and the rats start feeling the internal discomfort caused by them, they panic and try to hide as well as possible.
 As a result, you may well find yourself with dozens of dead rats inside your walls, inside your floors or in a ton of other unreachable locations.
 If you can’t get the rat corpses out of these places they will just start decomposing and rotting there, emitting an intolerable stench as they do so.
 Depending on the climate and the temperature this can take between two and several weeks of a rat-smell nightmare.

 What you can do to avoid this is to try and seal off your property’s hollow places as well as possible beforehand.
 Or, if you’ve already fallen victim to this problem you can either call a professional exterminator to help you get rid of the corpses or try to use products that absorb unwanted smells.
-Or, you can just not use rat poison at all and focus your efforts on rat traps.
+Or, you can just not use rat poison at all and focus your efforts on devices designed specifically for killing rats such as rat traps.

 Also, keep in mind that decaying rat corpses are not only unpleasant but they can also attract other pests such as flies or cockroaches which is a whole new set of problems.